kyma-project/busola/docs/extensibility/30-form-fields.md

 ### Use Variables in **data.form**

 Additionally, it's possible to define variable fields.
 In this case, **path** is omitted, and a **var** argument is used to specify the variable name to assign.
 Variable names have to be unique across the extension.
 Such a value is not added to the resultant YAML but instead stored in memory and provided to any [JSONata](jsonata.md) handlers as variables, for example, `$foo`.
 Variables are provided for the current context.
 If a variable is defined inside an array, the value is specified for that specific item.
-To access raw values, the predefined `$vars` variable has to be used.
+To access raw values, you must use the predefined `$vars` variable.

 When using a variable inside an array it has to be wrapped inside a `[]` element (see [example](#example)).